CiscoTestAutomation/genie/docs/blitz/design/advanced_actions/advanced.rst

 parallel
 ^^^^^^^^^

-In some testcases executing actions sequentially could be quite time consuming.
+In some testcases executing actions in parallel can save huge amount of time.
-In this section we will discuss how to execute multiple actions in parallel and at the same time.
-Running actions in parallel allows you to execute numerous actions all together, which make the execution of a  *trigger_datafile* way more faster.
+In this section we will discuss how to execute multiple actions in parallel.

 You can run multiple actions concurrently by defining your actions after the keyword `parallel` within your *trigger_datafile*.
-Below you can see an example of multiple actions that are running in parallel.
+Below you can see an example of of configuring multiple devices in parallel.
-In below example actions ``api`` and ``learn`` are executed on device ``PE1`` and ``parse`` is executed on device ``PE2`` and all at the same time.

 .. code-block:: YAML

             - verify_configuration
                 - parallel:
-                    - api:
+                    - configure:
                         device: PE1
-                        function: get_interface_mtu_size
-                        arguments:
-                          interface: GigabitEthernet1
-                    - parse:
-                        command: show version
+                        command: feature bgp
+                    - configure:
                         device: PE2
-                        include:
-                          - contains("version_short")
+                        command: feature bgp
-                    - learn:
+                    - configure:
-                        device: PE1
+                        device: xe_rx
-                        feature: bgp
+                        command: feature bgp
-                        include:
-                          - contains("info")
         ...

 While you can execute actions in parallel to make the execution of a *trigger_datafile* faster,